 Sushi vs. Sashimi Safety Concerns

-Forgive me for using Uncle Ben’s famous line from the Spider-Man comic books “with great food comes great health risks” (paraphrased with pun intended) because there are safety issues associated with sushi and sashimi.
+Forgive me for using Uncle Ben’s famous line from the Spider-Man comic books “with great food comes great health risks” (paraphrased with pun intended).
+I use it because there are safety issues associated with sushi and sashimi.

-But high-end sushi/sashimi restaurants have a reputation to keep, so you can rest assured that they go through great lengths to make sure that their food is safe.
+But high-end sushi/sashimi restaurants have a reputation to keep.
+Therefore, you can rest assured that they go through great lengths to make sure that their food is safe.

 One of the safety concerns is fish and seafood meats.

-If they are not placed inside a freezer, then they will most likely get bacterial infestation and time is the killing factor for these types of meat.
+If they are not placed inside a freezer, then they will most likely get bacterial infestation and time is the killing factor for these types of foods.

 Getting sushi from the supermarket: make sure that the fish is prepared recently (maximum time allowed out of the ice is 10 hours).